Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 If you’re just making one cup of tea then boil just over one cup of water, or even consider using a *Hot Cup like I have done in the past.

-When you’re boiling a larger amount of water then weigh it out in accordance to your requirements.
+When you’re boiling a larger amount of water then measure it out in accordance to your requirements.
 Not only will you save on heating the water but you’ll reduce your water usage slightly too, which is great for the environment.

 Keep your freezer ice free and full up